Indian Village in Lawrence, Kansas

 Frank McDonald in front-center with the Haskell Institute football team, 1926.

-The Indian Village was the brainchild of Frank McDonald who was the athletic director at the Haskell Indian Institute in Lawrence.
-In the 1920s, McDonald purchased a strategic ten-acre tract at the planned intersection of an east-west road that would link Kansas City and Topeka, and a road leading north out of Lawrence.
-His plan was to build Lawrence’s first motel at the intersection.
-Soon, the east-west road was designated as US 40 and the Lawrence road became US 73W (later US 59).
+The Indian Village was the brainchild of Frank McDonald, who was the athletic director at the Haskell Indian Institute in Lawrence.
+In the 1920s, McDonald’s purchased a strategic ten-acre tract at the planned intersection of an east-west road linking Kansas City and Topeka and a road leading north out of Lawrence.
+He planned to build Lawrence’s first motel at the intersection.
+Soon, the east-west road was designated U.S. 40, and Lawrence Road became U.S. 73W (later U.S. 59).

 “I had always intended to enter the business world and be my own boss.” – Frank McDonald, 1928